Briggate

-Briggate is a pedestrianised principal shopping street in Leeds city centre, England.
-Historically it was the main street, leading north from Leeds Bridge, and housed markets, merchant's houses and other business premises.
+Briggate is a pedestrianised principal shopping street in Leeds city centre, England, considered by Leeds City Council to be "the busiest 'High Street' in the region".
+Historically, it was the main street leading north from Leeds Bridge, and housed markets, merchants' houses and other business premises.
 It contains many historic buildings, including the oldest in the city, and others from the 19th and early-20th century, including two theatres.
 It is noted for the yards between some older buildings with alleyways giving access and Victorian shopping arcades, which were restored in late 20th century.
 The street was pedestrianised in the late-20th century.